JonayedMohiuddin/C-Demo-Programs/README.md

 # C-Demo-Programs
-Just a bunch of demo programs written on C for understanding few basic functions or syntax of C.
+Just a bunch of demo programs written on C.For recalling few basic functions or syntax in C if we (or me) forget them.